Advertiser Disclosure

 • US-based merchants only

 Why are we such fans of CDGcommerce?
 For starters, CDGcommerce offers month-to-month billing with no long-term contracts or ETFs.
-For another thing, the company offers three different pricing schemes to fit your processing volume.
+The company also offers three different pricing schemes to fit your processing volume.

 Furthermore, although CDGcommerce’s specialty is eCommerce, restaurant owners have a particular reason to check out CDGcommerce, as it offers restaurant-specific POS technology.